 Known for its iconic Treetop walk and the extensive range of flora and fauna, the MacRitchie Reservoir nature trails are part of the Central Catchment Reserves.
 Surrounded by primary rainforests, the nature trails are a favourite hiking spot for wildlife and botanical enthusiasts.
 Visitors can look forward to seeing animals such as the clouded monitor lizards, long-tailed macaque and pangolin as they make their way through the trails.
 In addition, they are also able to enjoy a stunning view of the rainforest trees, foliage and plants from the steel suspension bridge, making the long hike to reach it worthwhile.
 However, do note that it is closed on Mondays and operates till 5pm from Tuesday to Sunday.
 Also, in order not to disrupt the natural ecosystem in the natural reserve, make sure to stay on the designated trails throughout your hike.

 If you like the idea of cruising in a boat while appreciating the flora and fauna around you, the River Safari will be right up your alley.
 Consisting of a wide variety of both land and freshwater animals, the River Safari is segregated into various zones for you to explore depending on your interest.
 If you would like to have an up-close look at freshwater creatures, make sure to check out the Amazon flooded forest where you can spot manatees, freshwater stingray and giant river otters.
 Another zone worth checking out would be the Amazon River Quest whereby you can expect to see flamingos, spider monkeys and anteaters.
 Also, do note that there is an admission fee to the River Safari.
 Tickets tend to be cheaper for Singaporean citizens, permanent residents and their children.
 So, if you are planning to bring the little ones along, this will be a good time to do so.
-However, if you are a foreigner and plan to make Singapore your home in the near future, you might want to consider either investing in an annual membership pass or applying to become a permanent resident to enjoy the pricing benefits.
+However, if you are a foreigner and plan to make this wonderful place your home in the near future, you might want to consider either investing in an annual membership pass or applying to become a permanent resident to enjoy the pricing benefits.

 Sungei Buloh Wetland Reserve